-So, in January of 2015, I went to a missionary Bible school with one of my best friends.
+So, in January 2015, I went to a missionary Bible school with one of my best friends.
 I learned what it truly meant to follow Jesus and recommitted my life to Him.
 I was all in and asked God to make every day an adventure from then on.
 Request granted!
 Fast-forward to May when we all graduated the program, we had an evening called “reveal night,” which meant we’d find our mission-ground countries.

 I’ve learned we all go through the “valley” for growth before the next season of life, so it’s essential to trust and seek Him even when we feel distant.
+God plucked me out of Alaska and planted me in Colorado.
+Life has taken more radical turns in the most adventurous ways since – read about what happened next here.
 May we pursue Him and remember the radical wonders He’s done for us all!